beeware/briefcase/docs/en/how-to/contribute/how/write-code.md

 Briefcase supports using a local copy of a template using the [`template`][] and [`template_branch`][] options.
 To test a modified platform template:

-1. Fork and clone the platform template repository you are working on.
+1. Fork and clone the platform template repository you are working on (e.g., [this template]("https://github.com/beeware/briefcase-macOS-app-template") for macOS apps).
 2. Make your changes in a local branch.
 3. Open the project’s `pyproject.toml` file.
 4. In the platform-specific configuration section, set the template to use when creating the app.
 During initial development, it will be easiest to point at a local checkout of the template: